sunshineluyao/CV_XAI/README.md

 Moreover, see MetaData_Calculated for description for calculated variables

-Note: Add "tocolab" after"github" to open jupyter notebook in Google Co-lab
+##Note 1: Add "tocolab" after"github" to open jupyter notebook in Google Co-lab

+##Note 2: We save all "csv" to a [Public Github Repo](https://github.com/sunshineluyao/Fintech_AI) to make importing data more convenient in Google Colab.